mdales/bdfparser/README.md

-bdfparser - a BDF font file parser in OCaml.
+# bdfparser - a BDF font file parser for OCaml.

+A library that reads BDF bitmap font files and will return per glyph bitmaps.

 Work in progress, doesn't yet support all features.